jonvanhof/seis631-final/README.md

 sample set, with the former Minnesota Twin Taylor Rogers the only pitcher featured twice on the list.

-This will be a sufficient bit of data to analyze individual performances, but it’s also important to analyze average team performance, and so we’ll construct a new, smaller data set per Team and Season that averages out MR FIP ratings, again using some handy dplyr
+This should be a sufficient bit of data to analyze individual performances, but it’s also important to analyze average team performance, and so we’ll construct a new, smaller data set per Team and Season that averages out FIP ratings, again using some handy dplyr
 functions:

     team_data <- pitch_data %>% select("Season", "Tm", "FIP") %>% group_by(Tm, Season) %>%